Curling and Warping of Concrete Slabs - 5 Facts You Should Know

 - Avoid a higher than necessary cement content

-Twenty-eight years after the 1976 study on concrete cracking, the 2004 edition of ACI 302 had undone, corrected or improved nearly every finding in the original study.
+Twenty-eight years after the 1976 study on concrete cracking, the ACI Committee 302's task group had undone, corrected or improved nearly every finding in the original study.

 On the issue of curling and warping, the standard practices for slab design, vapor barrier installation and concrete placement have remained remarkably consistent ever since.
 Best practices and tradecraft in the day-to-day grind on the job site, however, are still catching up.